 Heraldic symbol of evangelist St. Mark, the Lion of Saint Mark is a winged lion holding a Bible.
 It is the symbol of Venice and Greek Orthodox Patriarchate of Alexandria.

-The Golden Lion features Lion of Saint Mark and it is the symbol of highest award of Venice Film Festival.
+The Golden Lion features the Lion of Saint Mark and it is the symbol of the highest award of the Venice Film Festival.

 In Sumerian, Persian and Akkadian mythology, lamassu is an Assyrian protective deity often depicted as a winged lion.
 Shedu is lamassu’s male counterpart.

-The seventh chapter of Daniel ‘Daniel 7’ is about Daniel’s vision of four world-kingdoms replaced by the kingdom of god.
-From the four beasts that come out of the sea, the first beast resembled a winged lion (lion with wings of eagle).
+The seventh chapter of Daniel ‘Daniel 7’ is about Daniel’s vision of four world kingdoms replaced by the kingdom of God.
+From the four beasts that come out of the sea, the first beast resembled a winged lion (lion with wings of an eagle).

-In Greek mythology, a sphinx is depicted as a monster with a woman’s head, a lioness’ body, eagle’s wings and a serpent-headed tail.
+In Greek mythology, a sphinx is depicted as a monster with a woman’s head, a lioness’s body, an eagle’s wings, and a serpent-headed tail.

-Griffin is a mythical animal of ancient Greek with hind legs of a lion and head, neck and wings of an eagle.
-Associated with sun god Apollo and Romans, it was considered eminent.
+Griffin is a mythical animal of ancient Greek with the hind legs of a lion and head, neck, and wings of an eagle.
+Associated with the sun god Apollo and Romans, it was considered eminent.

 In different countries, the emblems of the winged lions have been featured.